dmrl789/findag/docs/DOCUMENTATION_UPDATE_SUMMARY.md

 - Corrected API examples to match actual implementation
 - Updated getting started section with current commands and endpoints
 - Added new use cases for FX trading, cross-chain settlement, and traditional finance integration
+- Added a new section with a Rust example for automated transaction submission using a bot
+- Updated transaction format documentation to match the latest implementation (all fields as byte arrays, signature, etc.)
+- Updated all GitHub URLs to 'findag/findag'

 ### 2. API Reference Document
 **File:** `docs/api_reference.md`